lumeland/lume.land/docs/creating-pages/page-data.md

 ### draft

-The draft variable marks this page as a draft, which means it will be ignored unless the environment variable `LUME_DRAFTS` is set to `"true"`.
+The draft variable marks this page as a draft, which means it will be ignored in the build proccess, unless the environment variable `LUME_DRAFTS` is set to `"true"`.

 ### layout